 Because let’s be honest, Kindle publishing isn’t a dream job.
 No one does it because they like publishing itself.
 We do it because it frees us from immediate financial stress and time in life to THEN go do things we actually love to do.

-That’s why I’m going to do some myth-busting, because when I see some of my students falling into the rabbit hole of making Amazon Kindle publishing active income; they lost sight of what Kindle publishing was supposed to do in the first place.
+That’s why I’m going to do some myth-busting, because when I see some of my students falling into the rabbit hole of making Amazon Kindle publishing active income; they lose sight of what Kindle publishing was supposed to do in the first place.

 It’s my job to knock some sense back into them.